-- An analysis of the problem to be addressed, its background, and its significance to the field, which may include: - the basic ideas and hypotheses to be explored - reference to the originality of the proposed study through a brief statement that locates it within the current literature of the field - the methods or approaches to be used; - The body of research materials that will be drawn upon in archives, libraries, and research centers, laboratories, or the equivalent, depending on the field of specialization; - A specific work plan that indicates what will actually be done during the period of funding; - An indication of how the project's results will be disseminated to augment your abilities as a classroom educator and/or promote research; and - An explanation of how the project will directly strengthen your teaching, research, and/or artistic production. - 4.
-Up-to-date curriculum vitae (for CV format go to http://www.stonehill.edu/faculty/forms/) - 5.
-Include completion report from your last sabbatical
+- An analysis of the problem to be addressed, its background, and its significance to the field, which may include: - the basic ideas and hypotheses to be explored - o reference to the originality of the proposed study through a brief statement that locates it within the current literature of the field - o the methods or approaches to be used; - The body of research materials that will be drawn upon in archives, libraries, and research centers, laboratories, or the equivalent, depending on the field of specialization; - A specific work plan that indicates what will actually be done during the period of funding; - An indication of how the project's results will be disseminated to augment your abilities as a classroom educator and/or promote research; and, - An explanation of how the project will directly strengthen your teaching, research, and/or artistic production. - 4.
+Up-to-date curriculum vitae - 5.
+Include Sabbatical Completion Report from your last sabbatical (if applicable)

-V. Evaluation
+Evaluation